Imlunestrant With or Without Abemaciclib Effective in Treating ER+, HER2- Advanced Breast Cancer That Resists Standard Therapy

 The Latest Generation of SERDs Combat Fulvestrant Resistance

-The newer SERDs, like imlunestrant, are proving to be effective in people who develop resistance to fulvestrant.
-In 2023, the FDA approved the first of these next-generation SERDs, called elacestrant (Orserdu™), for people whose tumors were ER-positiveHER2-negative; had continued to grow after hormone therapy; and had an ESR1 mutation.
+The newer SERDs, such as imlunestrant, are proving to be effective in people who develop resistance to fulvestrant.
+In 2023, the FDA approved the first of these next-generation SERDs, a drug called elacestrant (Orserdu™), for people whose tumors were ER-positiveHER2-negative, had continued to grow after hormone therapy, and had an ESR1 mutation.

-Now imlunestrant offers an additional oral SERD therapy — and potentially one not dependent on ESR1 status, if given in combination with abemaciclib.
+Now imlunestrant offers an additional oral SERD therapy — and one that has especially lasting benefit when given in combination with abemaciclib.
+This includes patients who may not have an ESR1 or PI3K mutation.

-“Imlunestrant offers advantages over fulvestrant, which is the only SERD now approved for patients with ESR1 mutations,” Dr. Jhaveri says.
+“Imlunestrant offers advantages over fulvestrant,” Dr. Jhaveri says.
 “Fulvestrant is given by intramuscular injection in the clinic, which many patients find painful and burdensome.
-Imlunestrant was designed to be taken as a pill, which makes life much easier for those being treated.”
+Being able to take imlunestrant as a pill makes life much easier for those being treated.”

 This study was supported by Eli Lilly and Company.
 Dr. Jhaveri has consulting or advisory roles with Novartis, Pfizer, Taiho Oncology, Genentech, AbbVie, Eisai, AstraZeneca, Blueprint Medicine, Daiichi Sankyo, Sun Pharma Advanced Research Company Ltd., Menarini/Stemline, Gilead, Scorpion Therapeutics, Olema Pharmaceuticals, Bicycle Therapeutics, Lilly/Loxo Oncology, and Zymeworks.
 Dr. Jhaveri also has research funding support to her institution from Novartis, Genentech, AstraZeneca, Pfizer, Lilly/Loxo Oncology, Zymeworks, Immunomedics/Gilead, Puma Biotechnology, Merck Pharmaceuticals, Context Therapeutics, Scorpion Therapeutics, Eisai, RayzeBio, and Blueprint Medicines.